Azimgit/Social-networking-with-mongo-php/README.md

 # project_php_mongo
 project_php
-the project caontain the file
+The project contain the files
 Requirement  to be installed
 Mongodb
 xampp